 Ensuring Compliance with Certificates and Documents

 In the maritime sector, the necessity of maintaining current and compliant certificates and documents is paramount for successful Port State Control (PSC) inspections.
-These evaluations, conducted by port authorities, aim to confirm a vessel's compliance with global conventions, codes, and regulations.
+These evaluations, conducted by PSC authorities, aim to confirm a vessel's compliance with global conventions, codes, and regulations.
 Effective documentation management is vital to circumvent delays, penalties, and the risk of ship detention.

 Maintaining Up-to-Date Certificates

-Trading certificates
+Class certificates

-Test certificates
+Type-approval certificates

-Previous PSC reports
+Previous PSC inspection reports (for the past 1-2 years)

 Safety Management Certificate